opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

 Simulate several models at the same time
 ----------------------------------------

-Each simulation is run in its own thread, which means that several simulations can be run at the same time.
+Each simulation is run in its own thread, which makes it possible to run several simulations at the same time.
-Simulations running in the background display a small progress bar in the top tab bar while the foreground simulation uses the main progress bar at the bottom of the view:
+Simulations running in the background display a small progress bar in the top tab bar while the active simulation uses the main progress bar at the bottom of the view:

 .. image:: pics/SimulationExperimentViewScreenshot17.png
    :align: center